Git-Shreyas-Nayak/cryptonite_taskphase_shreyas/Praacticing Piping/Redirecting output.md

 ## Procedure
-i started the challenge `pwn.college` then i typed `echo PWN > COLLEGE` To redirect the file colege. the i pasted my flag to the website.
+i started the challenge `pwn.college` then i typed `echo PWN > COLLEGE` To redirect the file college. the i pasted my flag to the website.

 ## Code